nwdigitalradio/Winlink4Linux/PITCHME.md

 * 4 ways to do this:
   * Use paclink-unix & an e-mail client on the RPi
-    * (mail, mutt, Thunderbird (need keyboard & screen)
+    * mail, mutt, Thunderbird (need keyboard & screen)
   * Use paclink-unix with a mail server, use any external e-mail client
   * Use paclink-unix with a mail server & web server with web e-mail client
-  * Forget paclink-unx & connect to Direwolf with AGWPE or Network Kiss interface.
+  * Forget paclink-unix & connect to Direwolf with AGWPE or Network Kiss interface.

 #VSLIDE